Camilla Tominey

-Camilla Tominey (born 14 June 1978) is a British journalist and broadcaster.
-She reports on politics and the British royal family as an associate editor of The Daily Telegraph.
-She also writes a weekly column for the newspaper.
+Camilla Tominey (born 14 June 1978) is a British journalist, broadcaster, and commentator.
+She is associate editor and executive editor of The Daily Telegraph.
+She also writes a weekly column for the newspaper and co-hosts The Daily T podcast with Tim Stanley.
 Since January 2023, she has presented The Camilla Tominey Show, a Sunday morning politics show on GB News.

 Early life

 Tominey was born on 14 June 1978.
 Her father was a Catholic and worked as a general practitioner, running the local practice.
-Her mother Lynne (1941–2001) was a housewife.
-Tominey has two older brothers.
+Her mother Lynne (1947–2001) was a housewife.
+Tominey's grandfather was in the Royal Navy.
+She has two older brothers.
 She was brought up in Harpenden, Hertfordshire, and educated at Roundwood JMI School, followed by the independent St Albans High School for Girls from the age of seven.
 Her parents divorced and she went to live with her mother.

 Tominey has commented that her mother suffered from alcoholism and that "there was a degree [...] of physical and mental abuse" with regard to her period living with her.
 Tominey later moved back to live with her father and brothers.
-She studied law at the University of Leeds.
+She has described her stepmother Bernice (died 2024) as a "devoted second mother" to her and her siblings.
+Tominey studied law at the University of Leeds.
 She has said that she never planned to be a royal reporter, but did aspire to be a journalist.